0-3-5/035Recon/README.md

 cd 035Recon
 chmod +x setup.sh
 ./setup.sh
 ```
 # Usage
-035Recon [args]
+035Recon [args]\n
-If this does not work run the script directly from the file:
+If this does not work run the script directly from the file:\n
-python3 path/to/035Recon/script/main.py
+python3 path/to/035Recon/script/main.py\n

 # Commands